MorpheusNephew/WeeklyBudgetEmail/README.md

-# DailyBudgetEmail
+# WeeklyBudgetEmail
-An app that uses You Need A Budget (YNAB) to email me a summary of the previous day's expenses.
+An app that uses You Need A Budget (YNAB) to email me a summary of the previous week's transactions.